Skincare for Gen Z: Build a Routine That Actually Works

 Step 2: Strategic Treatment for Gen Z Concerns

-Treatment products should address your specific concerns while respecting your skin's developmental stage.
-For acne-prone skin: 2% salicylic acid (BHA) for gentle exfoliation and pore clearing, 2.5-5% benzoyl peroxide for antibacterial action (used sparingly), and Adapalene 0.1% (now available over-the-counter) for consistent cell turnover.
-For hyperpigmentation and texture: Niacinamide (2-5%), Azelaic acid (10-15%), and Vitamin C (L-ascorbic acid 10-15%).
+For acne-prone skin: 2% salicylic acid (BHA) for gentle exfoliation, 2.5-5% benzoyl peroxide for antibacterial action, and Adapalene 0.1% for consistent cell turnover.
+For hyperpigmentation: Niacinamide (2-5%), Azelaic acid (10-15%), and Vitamin C (L-ascorbic acid 10-15%).

 -